Biomedical Science (BMS)

 Credits: 4

 Identification, pathogenesis, epidemiology, treatment, and prevention of medically important microorganisms.
 The biology of clinically relevant bacteria, viruses, fungi, and parasites is presented in relation to disease progress and host defense mechanisms.
 Clinical correlations that indicate microbes are causative agents of disease are emphasized.
 The laboratory introduces techniques for identification of pathogenic microorganisms to reinforce and expand the theoretical content.
-Special fee.
 Lab.

 Attributes: Biological Science(Discovery); Discovery Lab Course